Cherríe Moraga: Theater

 From 1994 to 2002, Moraga published a couple of volumes of plays through West End Press of Albuquerque, NM.
-Moraga has taught courses in dramatic arts and writing at various universities across the United States and is currently an artist in residence at Stanford University.
+She has taught courses in dramatic arts and writing at various universities across the United States and is currently an artist in residence at Stanford University.
 She has written and produced numerous theater productions.
 She is currently involved in a theatre communications group and was the recipient of the NEA Theatre Playwriting Fellowship Award.
 In 2009 she received a Gerbode-Hewlett foundation grant for play writing.